jaypalexa/baseballink/pages/magazine/vol_1_no_2/bi_vol_1_no_2_our_trip_to_cuba.md

   </p>

   <p>
     We played again in the same stadium and lost, 16-5.
-A highlight of that game was the pitching antics of Porfirio Perez, who was a provincial player in his day -- now age 55.
+A highlight of that game was the pitching antics of Porfirio Perez, who was a provincial player in his day &mdash; now age 55.
 His motion and gyrations on the mound would make Luis Tiant look like he's standing still.
 It was unbelievable, plus he threw all strikes.
 The next day Porfirio wowed the wives with his loose-jointed moves on the dance floor.
   </p>

   <p>